FAQ

 Visa and travel information

-CAS knows that some countries encourage long term visitors to come to Norway on a 90-day tourist visa, and to start the application process (as explained above) after arriving in Norway.
-Please note that fort the appointment to turn in your paperwork, fellows may be asked to provide an original copy of their birth certificate and a college or above diploma.
-Family members may be asked to bring copies and original copies of birth and marriage certificates.
+CAS knows that some countries encourage long term visitors to come to Norway on a 90-day tourist visa, and to start the application process after arriving in Norway.
+Please note that fellows may be asked to provide an original copy of their birth certificate and a college or above diploma with the paperwork for this application.
 We encourage our fellows to check with the UDI which documentation they will need to provide before arriving in Oslo.

 If you need any assistance in the process, please contact UDI.
 If that does not help, contact Kristin Løyning Reyes or Rune Flaten.

-The Centre does not provide insurance or any healthcare benefits.
+The Centre does not provide insurance or any healthcare benefits for visiting scholars.

 All researchers must have travel insurance covering their entire stay, including losses incurred during travel and damages to the provided accommodations.

-If in doubt, consult your insurance company for details regarding your coverage.
+If in doubt, consult your insurance company to find the insurance that is best suited for you.

 Yes, or more precisely, the travel expenses are covered by the project.
 All travel expenses must be approved by the PI in advance.